The s$^\pm$-Wave Pairing and the Destructive Role of Apical-Oxygen Deficiencies in La$_3$Ni$_2$O$_7$ Under Pressure

+The randomly distributed magnetic moment shown in Fig.~\ref{distribution}(a-c) can significantly harm SC.
+The $\delta$ dependence of $T_c$ is estimated as follow.
+For an arbitrary deficiency configuration, if the obtained $U_c<U$, the magnetic moment emerges for that configuration, under which we set $T_c=0$ as an approximation.
+If $U_c>U$, we adopt the real-space RPA approach provided in the Appendix A to calculate the $T_c$ for this configuration.
+For our specifically chosen $U=1.16$ eV, the averaged $T_c$ over a large number of deficiency configurations is shown in Fig.~\ref{distribution}(d) as function of $\delta$, in together with the associated error bar.
+Remarkably, the $T_c$ is significantly suppressed by the deficiency, and the SC nearly vanishes when $\delta$ surpasses $3\%$.
+In comparison with the pressurized hydrides whose SC is driven by electron-phonon interaction\cite{YLi,DDuan}, the oxygen deficiencies here play a more destructive role on the $T_c$ due to the pair-breaking effect of the local moment.

 {\bf Conclusion:} We have studied the pairing mechanism and pairing symmetry of La$_3$Ni$_2$O$_7$ under pressure by the RPA approach.
 We find that the pairing symmetry is $s^\pm$, and the gap sign of the $\alpha$- and $\gamma$- pockets are opposite to that of the $\beta$ pocket.
 The interlayer $d_{3z^2-r^2}$ orbital pairing dominates the pairing.
-The emergent $\gamma$-pocket under pressure is crucial for this SC.
+The presence of the emergent $\gamma$-pocket under pressure plays a crucial role in the pairing mechanism as it is involved in the strongest FS nesting.

 In addition, we have also studied the effect of apical-oxygen deficiencies through the real-space RPA approach.
 We find that local antiferromagnetic moment would be generated in the region with rich apical-oxygen deficiencies, which would severely suppress the SC.
 This conclusion indicates that sufficient oxygen pressure is required to enhance the $T_c$ of the sample.